 To use the NetFPGA, the tools Vivado and SDNET provided by Xilinx need to be installed.
 However a bug in the installer triggers an infinite loop, if a certain shared library is missing on the target operating system.
-The installation program seems still to be progressing, however does never finish.
+The installation program seems to be still progressing, however never finishes.

-While the NetFPGA card supports P4, the toolchains and supporting scripts are in a immature state.
-The compilation process consists of at least 9 different steps, which are interdependent Some of the steps generate shell scripts and python scripts that in turn generate JSON data.
+While the NetFPGA card supports P4, the toolchains and supporting scripts are in an immature state.
+The compilation process consists of at least 9 different steps, which are interdependent.
+Some of the steps generate shell scripts and python scripts that in turn generate JSON data.
 However incorrect parsing generates syntactically incorrect scripts or scripts that generate incorrect output.
 The toolchain provided by the NetFPGA-P4 repository contains more than 80000 lines of code.
 The supporting scripts for setting table entries require setting the parameters for all possible actions, not only for the selected action.
 Supplying only the required parameters results in a crash of the supporting script.